 The count is mandated by the Constitution and conducted by the U.S. Census Bureau, a nonpartisan government agency.
-The 2020 Census counts the population in all 50 states, the District of Columbia, and five U.S. territories (Puerto Rico, American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands).
-Each home will receive an invitation to respond to a short questionnaire—online, by phone, or by mail.
+Each home received an invitation to respond to a short questionnaire—online, by phone, or by mail.
 This marked the first time that everyone could respond to the census online.

 The results of the census also determine the number of seats each state will have in the U.S. House of Representatives, and they are used to draw congressional and state legislative districts.

-Participating in the census is required by law, even if you recently completed another survey from the Census Bureau.
+Participating in the 2020 Census was required by law.
 A complete and accurate count is critical for you and your community, because the results of the 2020 Census will affect community funding, congressional representation, and more.